-The vest might have had no shoulder shaping at all, so its top-down chart would then start like this:
+Some projects may handle various shapings in different ways.
+The most common might be a vest that has no shoulder shaping at all, so its top-down chart might start like this:

-Here the two rows indicate that we just cast on twelve stitches for each shoulder, then work evenly as many rows as we need to before we start the neck shaping.
+Here the two rows indicate that we just cast on twelve stitches for each shoulder, then work evenly as many rows as we need to before we start the back underarm shaping or the front neckline shaping.